 As you plan your course of study, please note these important considerations:

 - You are encouraged to make a list of the medical schools in which you are most interested and consult each school’s admissions requirements for more specific information about prerequisite coursework.
 For allopathic programs, consider purchasing the Medical School Admissions Requirements (MSAR), a publication revised annually by the Association of American Medical Colleges (AAMC).
 The MSAR can be purchased at the AAMC website.
-For osteopathic programs, purchase or download the Osteopathic Medical College Information Book through the American Association of Colleges of Osteopathic Medicine (AACOM) website.
+For osteopathic programs, purchase or download the Osteopathic Medical College Information Book.

 - All of your required courses must be taken for a letter grade, not on a Pass/No Pass (P/NP) basis.